$\widehat{Z}$ and Splice Diagrams

-We will now assume that $Y$ is a homology sphere for simplicity.\footnote{This is the case mostly studied in the literature.
-We expect that for rational homology spheres, similar modifications can be done as in the case of of 3 singular fibres.} If we now take as $X^*$ the surface given by the equations \ref{eq:icis} but the last one $f_{k-2}$, the function $f_{k-2}$ is regular on $X^*$ except $0$, and we can define the monodromy operator $h$ of the Milnor fiber of $f_{k-2}$.
-We have \begin{lemma}[Hamm] The characteristic polynomial $\chi(t)$ of $h$ is given by
+We now describe the monodromy eigenvalues (and hence the Milnor number), as computed by Hamm \cite{Ham72}.
+Let $X^*$ be the surface given by the equations \eqref{icis} except the last one ($f_{k-2}=0$).
+The function $f_{k-2}$ is regular on $X^*$ except at $0$, and we can define the monodromy operator $h$ of the Milnor fiber of $f_{k-2}$.
+We have the following.